gaurav-nelson/github-action-markdown-link-check/README.md

     runs-on: ubuntu-latest
     # check out the latest version of the code
     steps:
       - uses: actions/checkout@v3

       # Checks the status of hyperlinks in .md files in verbose mode
       - name: Check links
         uses: gaurav-nelson/github-action-markdown-link-check@v1
         with:
-        use-verbose-mode: 'yes'
+          use-verbose-mode: true
 ```

 A file `test.md` exists, containing